What's New in Tracker.js

 Content Impression Tracking

-Track when specific sections of your page actually become visible to users using data-aa-impression:
+Track when specific sections become visible using data-aa-impression:

 <div data-aa-impression="pricing_section"